River Rafting -

 Seti Khola: “An adventure river” 2 Days Pokhara.

-• Seti River from Damouli is roughly 160 kilometers west of Kathmandu.
+The Seti River from Damouli is roughly 160 kilometers west of Kathmandu.
 Moreover, Rafters encounter several rapids before reaching the Trishuli River.
-Also, the Hindu religious site Devghat marks the confluence of Kali Gandaki and Trishuli and becomes River Narayani.
-Although, Rafters have a choice of either coming back to Kathmandu or continuing the journey to visit the Chitwan National Park.
+Also, the Hindu religious site Devghat marks the confluence of the Kali Gandaki and the Trishuli and becomes the River Narayani.
+Rafters have a choice of either coming back to Kathmandu or continuing the journey to visit the Chitwan National Park.